 Dr. Tony Reames

-As a multidisciplinary scholar, with degrees in engineering and social science, SEAS Assistant Professor Reames' research agenda seeks to connect the areas of technological advancement, the policy process, and social equity.
+As a multidisciplinary scholar, with degrees in engineering and social science, SEAS Associate Professor Reames' research agenda seeks to connect the areas of technological advancement, the policy process, and social equity.
 His research extends the environmental justice scholarship to focus on energy justice.
 He is currently exploring disparities in residential energy generation, consumption, and affordability- focusing on the production and persistence of inequality by race, class, and place.

 In 2019, Dr. Reames was named to the 2019 Grist 50 Fixers list.
 Each year, Grist “scours the sustainability space to find up-and-coming people doing potentially game-changing work” for its 50 chosen honorees.
 Grist reports that it received close to 1,200 nominations for its 2019 cohort.
 He was also named to Midwest Energy News’ 40 Under 40 which highlights emerging leaders throughout the region and their work in America’s transition to a clean energy economy.
 Dr. Reames was also a member of the 2019 class of the Oakland County, Michigan Elite 40 under 40, an initiative of former County Executive L. Brooks Patterson that recognizes and spotlights dynamic leaders under the age of 40 who are making a difference in Oakland County and beyond.

 Dr. Beverly L. Wright environmental justice scholar and advocate, author, civic leader and professor of Sociology, is the founder and executive director of the Deep South Center for Environmental Justice.
 The Center addresses environmental and health inequities along the Louisiana Mississippi River Chemical Corridor and the Gulf Coast Region.
 The Center is a community-university (communiversity-model) partnership organization providing education, health and safety training and job placement for residents in environmental justice and climate-impacted communities within the United States.